Fisheries Management

 The Trust is a charitable body which supports a programme of research and management and has a remit for all native fish species.

-Many years of research including detailed habitat surveys and electro-fishing surveys are at present being used to produce a Fishery Management Plan for the region which will guide future management.
-These management activities will include; habitat management, management of the exploitation of fish stocks, maintenance of access for migratory fish, targeted stocking operations where appropriate, research and monitoring of the status of all fish species.
+Many years of research including detailed habitat surveys and electro-fishing surveys were used to produce a Fishery Management Plan for the region which guides current management.
+These management activities include; habitat management, management of the exploitation of fish stocks, maintenance of access for migratory fish, targeted stocking operations where appropriate, research and monitoring of the status of all fish species.

 A Rotary Screw Trap used to estimate smolt production - River Orrin